This website uses cookies

 The Setup: A Short Week with Big Impacts

-Markets are closed Monday for Washington’s Birthday.
-This might seem minor, but squeezing a week’s activity into four days often makes things move faster.
+Markets are closed on Monday for Washington’s Birthday.
+This might seem minor, but squeezing a week’s worth of activity into four days often speeds things up.

 With less time and just as many stories, everyone reacts more quickly.